 Saguaro - Largest Cacti and Symbol of Wild West

-Saguaro cactus is one of the symbols of Arizona and the American Wild West.
+The Saguaro cactus is one of the symbols of Arizona and the American Wild West.
 And for a good reason: unlike other cacti I have seen before, saguaro's size is just mind-blowing.
-A grown-up one can be as tall as 55 ft / 17 m - it's a like a 5-story building! - and weighs up to 8 tonnes.
+A grown-up one can be as tall as 55 ft / 17 m - it's like a 5-story building! - and weighs up to 8 tonnes.
 Can you imagine?
 You absolutely have to see it at Saguaro National Park to believe it.

 Saguaro National Park was set aside in 1933 and consists of two geographically separated parts - Rincon or East (old) and Tuscon or West (new) districts.

-'Old' and 'new' are not only used to tell the sequence in which both parts joined the park, but they actually describe an average age for saguaro cacti living there.
+'Old' and 'new' are not only used to tell the sequence in which both parts joined the park, but they actually describe the average age for saguaro cacti living there.
 The Rincon district has older ones, hence they are taller and wider.
-However saguaro cacti in the Tucson district greatly outnumber the ones in the Rincon district.
+However, saguaro cacti in the Tucson district greatly outnumber the ones in the Rincon district.
 So if you only have time to visit one of the districts, you'll have no choice but to come back to visit the other one.

-The park sits next to Tucson, AZ, a home to one of the largest military bases in the US.
+The park sits next to Tucson, AZ, home to one of the largest military bases in the US.

 The valley where saguaro cacti grow is surrounded by the Rincon mountains which are quite tall, so the climate changes dramatically as you hike up the hill.
 While it's hot and dry in the valley, there easily can be rain or snow in the mountains.

-Speaking about precipitation - make sure you check a weather forecast or ask a park ranger about a possibility of rain as it can cause a flash flood.
+Speaking about precipitation - make sure you check a weather forecast or ask a park ranger about the possibility of rain as it can cause a flash flood.
 This is when dry river beds get quickly filled with water that washes off everything on its way.
 It can be dangerous and even fatal.
 You can check my blog post about a flash flood in Valley of Fire in Nevada.

 Despite its name, Saguaro National Park is home to many other types of cacti.
 This cute baby one is called Barrel Cactus.